 After every PTBO Game Jam event, I like to do a postmortem with the volunteer staff.
 We cover how things went, and how we can collectively improve things for the next event.
 This has been a successful formula, allowing the event to make significant gains in the delivery of content and overall enjoyment of participants.
 PTBO Game Jam 04 is no different, with the exception that I’m making some of the postmortem public.
 As the event has grown, the complexity and logistics involved have multiplied.
-There may be some hidden gems of information that ambitious individuals might find useful for their own endeavours.
+There may be some hidden gems of information that ambitious individuals might find useful for their own endeavors.

 The Elephant In The Room

 Before I get into the details of everything, I have to make sure to be transparent myself.
 While I will try to stay objective, ingrained in my thoughts are some deep-rooted concerns which are cause for bias.

 As some of you know, things didn’t go exactly as I had hoped to test the waters teaching at Fleming College.
 My experience at Fleming confirmed my greatest fears, backed my colleagues’ notions, and reinforced the stereotype that floats around the industry when it comes to education in the tech space: out of touch.

 “He’s just a game developer.
 What does he know?”